powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 $ sudo zfs rollback rpool/ROOT/zfsroot@initial
 ```

 #### Manual Restore

 Even with the mounted root filesystem some fixes are possible.
 Snapshots are stored on the filesystem under the `/.zfs` directory.
 A user can find the files under the appropriate snapshot and directory and attempt to restore them.

-Take for example someone deleting `/srv`, the admin could have gone under `/.zfs/snapshot/initial` to find the missing data:
+Take for example someone deleting `/srv`, the admin could have gone under `/.zfs/snapshot/initial` to find the missing data.

 ```shell
 $ ls /srv/test